EtchedPixels/FUZIX/README.md

 * Amstrad PCW8256 - boots to loading init, floppy driver bugs to chase
 * Dragon64 - abused as an emulator 6809 test environment (replaces all the system ROMs)
 * Memotech MTX512 - boots to userspace in emulation, some small details need fixing to boot on real hardware
-* MSX - initial booting work done, cartridge boot needs debugging.
-Next stop is a keyboard driver.
+* MSX - basic functionality
 * N8VEM-MarkIV - Supports the on-board RTC, RS232, RS422, IDE and SD interfaces, on the
 ECB expansion bus only the PropIO V2 serial port is supported at this time.
 * P112 - Supports the floppy disk controller, ESCC serial ports, and optional G-IDE interface.
+* SocZ80 - 128MHz extreme Z80 FPGA machine.
+Boots to shell, drivers need work
+* TGL6502 - Test 6502ish environment
 * TRS80 - boots to userspace in emulation, swapping, floppy and hard disc done
 * Z80Pack - used as a dev and test environment for both large swapping multiprocess and for small single tasking